 Each message that is written to the logger is a Log Record.
 Each log record also has a log level indicating the severity of that specific message.
 A log record can also contain useful metadata that describes the event that is being logged.
 This can include details such as a stack trace or an error code.

 When a message is given to the logger, the log level of the message is compared to the log level of the logger.
 If the log level of the message meets or exceeds the log level of the logger itself, the message will undergo further processing.
-If it doesn’t, the

-A SINK TYPE LOGGING SYSTEM
+SINK TYPE LOGGING SYSTEM